wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

    ** --> Most likely it is because Azure cloud hosts an entire application within a single container?
 So you only
       need to start the container for the application.
 This is mentioned in Section 2 of the paper as well.**

-2. Typo at Section 3.4 second column, "50% of the functions have maximum execution time shorter than 3s".
+2. Typo in Section 3.4 second column, "50% of the functions have maximum execution time shorter than 3s".
    I think it is 75%.

+3. Likely a typo in Section 4.2, page 9, first column, "A histogram that has a single bin with a high count and all
+   others 0 would have a high CV".
+I think in this case the CV will be zero?

 This paper presents serverless workload characteristics on Microsoft Azure cloud environment, and proposes a hybrid, histogram-based caching policy for reducing cold starts.